cromelex/pages-garden/content/technology/projects/epaper dashboard.md

 After the update to ESPHome version 2025.7.x, I add to make some changes to the sample code provided by Seeedstudio in their wiki.
 The PNG decoder kept running out of memory, so I replaced it with BMP, which works just the same and avoids the issue entirely.
 #### Configuration with deep sleep

-> [!example]- My ESPHome .yaml code with the 30m deep sleep between updates and a dashboard screenshot being taken by the [puppet](https://github.com/balloob/home-assistant-addons) addon.
+> [!code]- My ESPHome .yaml code with the 30m deep sleep between updates and a dashboard screenshot being taken by the [puppet](https://github.com/balloob/home-assistant-addons) addon.
 > ```yaml
 > substitutions:
 >   name: e-ink-display-1